• Skip to primary navigation

 The first thing that you see when you enter through the double doors of our master bedroom is our freestanding tub with statement-making tile wall:

 I fell in love with it early on in the planning stages for our bathroom and used it as the jumping off point for the rest of the space.
-Originally I was planning to use it on the shower floor but had to regroup after my tile guy told me it wouldn’t work well there (I needed something smaller to get a good slope to the shower drain) – it was a blessing in disguise because I think it was meant for this spot!
+Originally I was planning to use it on the shower floor but had to regroup after my tile guy told me it wouldn’t work well there (I needed something smaller to get a good slope to the shower drain).
+It was a blessing in disguise because I think it was meant for this spot!

 For our freestanding bathtub and tub filler, I wanted pieces with simple, clean lines so the tile wall could be the statement-maker.
 I ended up choosing {this 67″ soaking tub} which has a nice depth and a not too small but not too big size and {this tub filler} in a brushed nickel finish: